Frequently Asked Questions of the UNCG MFA Program

 The primary emphasis is on your writing sample, which is reviewed by all faculty members in your genre.
 Be certain to include writing that you not only feel is your best, but also representative of the kind of writing that you want to continue pursuing here.
 We aren’t looking for any particular aesthetic; instead, we’re looking for serious writers who have made their own artistic commitments and are ready to work rigorously to advance them.

-6 to 8 writing courses (including workshop courses for poetry or fiction and tutorials in writing where students work one-on-one with members of the faculty); 2 courses in form and structure (all students take both the Structure of Fiction and the Structure of Verse); 2 elective academic courses (English courses or other graduate level courses offered by the College of Arts and Sciences); a final thesis.
+6 to 8 writing courses (including workshop courses for poetry or fiction and tutorials in writing where students work one-on-one with members of the faculty); 2 courses in form and structure (all students take both the Structure of Fiction and the Structure of Verse); 2 elective academic courses (English courses or other graduate level courses offered by the College of Arts and Sciences); and a final thesis.
 A minimum of 48 credit hours are required for the degree.

 The program is completed in two years.